 1.3 OFX’s Privacy Officer (contact details in section 8 below) has overall responsibility for ensuring that OFX and its employees, agents and subsidiaries comply with this Policy.

 1.4 OFX collects information only by lawful and fair means.

-1.5 If you are a client of OFX, this Policy should be read in conjunction with OFX's Client Agreement.
+1.5 If you are a customer of OFX, this Policy should be read in conjunction with OFX's Customer Agreement.

 2 Collection of Personal Information

 2.1 OFX collects the following kinds of Personal Information: